Freight Carrier & Broker Operations Platform

-Duration: 4 years (Mar 2021 – Present) • Timeline: 2-week sprint cycle • Project Length: 4 years
+Duration: 3 years (Mar 2022 – Present) • Timeline: 2-week sprint cycle • Project Length: 4 years

-Transportation · Carrier Portal UI/UX Case Study
+Transportation · Freight Carrier Software UI/UX Case Study

 RoleLead Senior UI/UX Designer (research → launch)